fbpx

 Try testimonials that address objections, testimonials that talk about the benefits, testimonials that use your core keywords, and so on.

 3. The placement of social proof.
 We’ve all seen the three testimonials at the bottom of the landing page design.
-Push back when your designer recommends hiding your social proof away at the bottom every single time.
+Push back when your designer recommends hiding your social proof at the bottom every single time.
 You want to be designing for conversions.

-Angie Schottmuller, a well-known growth marketing expert, shared her model for grading the persuasion quality of social proof known as C-R-A-V-E-N-S. Is the social proof credible, relevant, attractive (emotionally), visual, enumerated, nearby and specific?
+Angie Schottmuller, a well-known growth marketing expert, shared her model for grading the persuasion quality of social proof, known as C-R-A-V-E-N-S. Is the social proof credible, relevant, attractive (emotionally), visual, enumerated, nearby, and specific?

 The social proof psychology principle says that when people are uncertain, they’ll most likely look to others for behavioral guidance.
 In order to harness this concept for persuasion, marketers must first identify the uncertainties of their customers and then buffer accordingly with appropriate social proof.